dedwar40/animal-classifier-app/README.md

 conda activate fauna_detect
 ```

 4. Install all dependecies listed in `requirements.txt` using the command below.
-Before running the command, change to the directory requirement.txt is saved.
+Before running the command, change to the directory where requirement.txt has been saved to.
 ```bash
 pip install -r requirements.txt
 ```